-Nursing care (介護 / Kaigo) is one of Japan's largest and fastest-growing Specified Skilled Worker (SSW / 特定技能) fields, driven by Japan's super-aged society and chronic caregiver shortage.
+Nursing care is one of Japan's largest and fastest-growing Specified Skilled Worker fields, driven by Japan's super-aged society and chronic caregiver shortage.
 Demand for foreign caregivers is high, but the pay structure has unique features that every SSW caregiver should understand before accepting a job offer.

-This guide covers everything you need to know about SSW nursing care salaries in Japan in 2026: realistic monthly pay ranges, night shift and qualification allowances, salary by facility type, regional differences, the long-term career path through 介護福祉士 (Certified Care Worker) certification, and the eventual transition to the dedicated 介護 visa with permanent residency potential.
+This guide covers everything you need to know about SSW nursing care salaries in Japan in 2026: realistic monthly pay ranges, night shift and qualification allowances, salary by facility type, regional differences, the long-term career path through Certified Care Worker certification, and the eventual transition to the dedicated Care visa, which can support long-term residence planning, including a possible future permanent residency application.

 SSW Nursing Care Field Overview

-The nursing care (介護) field was added to the SSW system from its launch in 2019.
+The nursing care field was added to the SSW system from its launch in 2019.
 It is overseen jointly by the Ministry of Health, Labour and Welfare and the Immigration Services Agency.
-Demand for foreign caregivers in Japan is essentially unlimited — Japan needs hundreds of thousands more caregivers in the coming years to meet the needs of its aging population.
+Demand for foreign caregivers in Japan remains very strong — Japan continues to face a serious caregiver shortage amid its aging population, with hundreds of thousands more caregivers needed in the coming years.

-SSW Type 1 nursing care work is conducted in facilities such as 特別養護老人ホーム (special elderly care homes), 介護老人保健施設 (geriatric health facilities), and similar long-term care settings.
+SSW Type 1 nursing care work is mainly conducted in facilities such as Special Elderly Care Homes, Geriatric Health Facilities, and similar long-term care settings.
+In addition, since April 21, 2025, SSW care workers may also work in home-visit care services under the required framework and conditions.
 The work involves direct daily personal care for elderly residents (assistance with eating, bathing, mobility), recreational activity support, and basic health monitoring.

 Important: Type 1 Only (No SSW Type 2 in Nursing Care)